inobulles/aqua-linux/README.md

 ### code
 Compile the code contained in `code/` (or the path defined by the `code-path` argument).
-This takes an argument that defines what language to use. `c` and `asm` are both valid options.
+This takes an argument that defines what language to use. `amber` and `asm` are both valid options.
-C code can have multiple files, as long as there is a root `main.c` file.
+Amber code can have multiple files, as long as there is a root `main.a` file.
 Assembly code can only be one file, named `main.asm`.
+The output will be a ZED ROM file located at `rom.zed`, and a ZASM file located at `rom.asm`.

 ### code-path
 Change the path of the code from the default.